 We now offer you sleeping and kitchen amenities along with your workshop.
 We added a nice kitchen area, 4 large bunk rooms an instructors quarter's and 2 large bathrooms for men and women as well as a spacious living room area, all right here at the school, making your stay hassle free and very affordable.
 Did I mention wireless Internet and free laundry service. $45 per night, select as an option when enrolling online, input # of nights.
 We do not provide dorms for 1 day courses or night courses.

 NO! alcohol is permitted in the dorms.

 NO! smoking is permitted on NESM in buildings or on the grounds.

 You must bring all your own bed and bath linens if driving and we will provide them if you are flying .NESM will not provide linens unless you fly into Maine.
 Reservations are made separate from your workshop tuition but at the time you enroll.
-Look for the dorm option when enrolling online.
-Arrival should be made before 4 PM the day prior to your workshop, 2 emails containing arrival information will be sent to you with entry security entry code.
+Look for the dorm option when enrolling online, $45 per night.
+Arrival can be made anytime prior to your workshop, 2 emails containing arrival information will be sent to you with entry security entry code.
 Our rooms are very clean and comfortable, if your looking to take a workshop on a tight budget, this is for you.
 We do not provide dorms for 1 day courses or night courses.